blakewright1/calendarSync/README.md

 # calendarSync
 Calendar Sync is a web app that will compare your calendar to mine, and display times that we could meet.

-See the workin project here: https://calendar-sync-blake-wright.herokuapp.com/
+See the working project here: https://calendar-sync-blake-wright.herokuapp.com/

 This project was build in Django using primarily Python and Javascript.
 Deployment was done on Heroku.